EXCERPT: Four major turning points in the first 30 years of the church transformed the church from a movement within

 The Jerusalem Phase (Acts 1 to 5) starts with Christ’s resurrection.
 Just before His ascension, 40 days later, He told His disciples to stay in Jerusalem and wait for the power of the Holy Spirit.
 They received this power on the day of Pentecost (Acts 2), ten days later.
 Over the following 2 to 4 years the church grew exponentially, from the initial 120 followers to thousands, but the church was limited to Jerusalem only and consisted of Jews and proselytes only.
 They worshiped daily in the temple, functioned as a part of Judaism, and observed the Law of Moses and the Jewish customs.

-The Judea and Samaria Phase (Acts 6 to 9) starts with the stoning of Stephen and persecuted the church (8:1).
-The church was limited to Jerusalem and the persecution was also limited to Jerusalem, and forced the believers out of Jerusalem to other cities in Judea and Samaria, preaching the gospel where-ever they went.
+The Judea and Samaria Phase (Acts 6 to 9) starts with the stoning of Stephen and persecuted the church (Acts 8:1).
+The church was limited to Jerusalem and the persecution was also limited to Jerusalem, and forced the believers out of Jerusalem to other cities in Judea and Samaria, preaching the gospel wherever they went.
 Paul intended to persecute the believers also outside of Jerusalem, but God stopped him immediately, allowing the church to grow in Judea and Samaria for a period of about 5 or 6 years.
-During this phase all Christians still observed the Law of Moses.
+During this phase, all Christians still observed the Law of Moses.

 The Gentile Dispute Phase starts when Gentiles for the first time received the Holy Spirit (Acts 10) and for the first time were allowed to join the church.
 Prior to this event, the church viewed Gentiles as unclean and avoided them.
 The events in Acts 10 convinced the church that Gentiles are allowed to join the church, but a dispute arose afterward as particularly the Christian Pharisees maintained that these Gentiles must still be circumcised and observe the Law of Moses.
 These Christian Pharisees therefore still thought of the church as a part of Judaism—the true Jewish religion—and sought to convert these Gentiles to Judaism.